-You will be seen by Professor McNicholas and your Anaesthetist before your operation.
+You will be seen by Mr McNicholas and your Anaesthetist before your operation.

-In the anaesthetic room, you will have a needle put into your arm and will be placed on an anaesthetic machine.
+In the anaesthetic room, you will have a needle put into your arm and will be placed on an anaesthetic machine, local anaesthetic techniques will be used.